digitaldeacon/memberhive/README.md

 Whenever you change something in the core folder you are required to rebuild the package **AND** also restart the web `yarn start:web` or `yarn start` (when in the web folder).

+**UNLESS** you use `node_modules/typescript/bin/tsc -w`, which will compile and watch.
+That only works for the web so far.
+Ionic does not seem to reload (yet).

 In a Yarn environment you would either be in /core and `yarn build`, or be in the root and `yarn build:core`.

-If you don't do that you're changed code will not show up in the web or mobile app.
+If you don't do that your changed code will not show up in the web or mobile app.

 **WORKAROUND**
 You copy the core folder into the web: `cp core/src web/src/app/core`.
 But you will need to change the